 History of Amber

-Amber is a fossil resin which comes from trees that flourished along the shores of the Baltic Sea as long as 60,000,000 years ago.
+Amber is a fossil resin which comes from trees that flourished along the shores of the Baltic Sea as long as 40 - 60 million years ago.
 Amber has achieved a stable state through the loss of volatile constituents and chemical change after having been burried in the ground.

-Amber has ben worn as an amulet in Baltic as well as Mediterranean cultures.
+Amber has been worn as an amulet in Baltic as well as Mediterranean cultures.
 The Romans believed that amber cured problems of the eye, ear, and throat, as well as headaches and coughs.

 In Europe it is commonly known that amber helps people suffering from arthritis, asthma and thyroid problems.
 During the Roman Empire there was an amber route from the Baltic Sea to Aquile and Fratta Polesine in Italy.